 The healing process for domestic violence victims is complex and painful.
 Like any other process of this nature, it takes time.
-Many times, the person who comes to me seeking help does not understand that part of the process consists of deprogramming the conscious and unconscious mind of all the lies that the abuser has sown, and whose fruits keep the patient tied and defenseless.
+Many times, the person who comes to me seeking help does not understand.
+They don’t understand that part of the process consists of deprogramming the conscious and unconscious mind of all the lies that the abuser has sown.
+And whose fruits keep the patient tied and defenseless.
 This is not accomplished overnight.
 It takes perseverance and time.

 This stage’s name describes the experience the person who begins this process lives.
 The victim is confused and in despair.
 He/she wonders what he/she has done to deserve to be treated that way.
 “What do I have to do to make this relationship work?
 In which way do I have to improve?
 Why, if I am not such a bad person?”
 Questions that show the doubts the person has about himself/herself.
 Why is it so difficult for these people to understand what the real problem is?

 The answer is, because these that survivors, who are hating themselves, are so busy wondering why they are failures that they ignore the source of the real problem and how they can get out of it.
 These survivors, who continually believe they are the problem, are hurt, broken, and do not consider themselves to be enough.
 They will have a hard time identifying the abuse they receive as the problem in their relationship.